abouka23/QA-final-project/README.md

 •	Comments on the flask application (‘#’) to aid the user in explaining the functionality of some code.

-•	Jenkins CI/CD pipeline to automate pytest, creating a docker image and
+•	Jenkins CI/CD pipeline to automate pytest, creating a docker image then pushing to docker hub and connecting to another Virtual Machine via SSH to deploy the application in a Docker Swarm

 Entity Relationship Diagram:
 ![image](https://user-images.githubusercontent.com/97620482/157718248-89664b89-a54b-404e-baf7-dcf53725f1be.png)